Koszul Duality in Higher Topoi: Introduction

 \section{Introduction}

 Classical Koszul duality, sometimes called bar-cobar duality, gives an equivalence between suitably ``derived'' versions of algebras and coalgebras in a symmetric monoidal category equipped with some notion of ``homotopy theory'' (e.g.~a Quillen model category or an $\infty$-category).
 This general idea has many manifestations in algebra, topology and category theory.
-In the topological case, the duality relationship between algebras and coalgebras manifests as a relationship between connected spaces $X$, which are cocommutative coalgebras via the diagonal map, and their associated loop spaces $\Omega X$, which are $\mathbb{A}_\infty$-algebras in the category of spaces (or equivalently between grouplike $\mathbb{A}_\infty$-algebras and their associated deloopings $BY$).
+In the topological case, the duality relationship between algebras and coalgebras manifests as a relationship between pointed connected spaces $X$, which are cocommutative coalgebras via the diagonal map, and their associated loop spaces $\Omega X$, which are $\mathbb{A}_\infty$-algebras in the category of spaces.
+More specifically, it was shown in \cite[Section 13]{maygeom} that every grouplike $\mathbb{A}_\infty$-algebra in spaces is equivalent to the space of loops on a pointed and connected space.

-It was shown in \cite[Section 13]{maygeom} that every grouplike $\mathbb{A}_\infty$-algebra in spaces is equivalent to the space of loops on a connected space.
 By working with simplicial sets, this is extended to a Quillen equivalence of model categories between simplicial groups and \textit{reduced} simplicial sets (which model pointed, connected spaces) in \cite[Theorem 6.3, Corollary 6.4]{goerssjardine}.
-In this work, we generalize this type of result in two different directions: first we show that such a result holds in an arbitrary $n$-topos (though this is already essentially a result of Lurie); then we show that this extends to a duality relationship of \textit{categories}, between modules over an algebra and comodules over its Koszul dual coalgebra.
+In this work, we generalize this type of result in two different directions: first we show that such a result holds in an arbitrary $n$-topos (extending a result of Lurie's in $\infty$-topoi) as defined in Sections 6.4 and 6.1, respectively, of \cite{htt}; then we show that this ``categorifies'' to an equivalence of $\infty$-categories between modules over an algebra and comodules over its Koszul dual coalgebra.

 This relationship between modules and comodules is already established in the literature for the category of spaces.
 Recall that there is an equivalence between spaces \textit{over} a space $X$, and comodules for the diagonal coalgebra structure of $X$ (this fact is relatively well known but also follows from our Corollary \ref{corollary: slicecomodules}).
 Then for an arbitrary space $X$, the duality between left $\Omega X$-modules and $X$-comodules in spaces is given in \cite[Theorem 2.1]{drordwyerkan} and \cite[Theorem 8.5]{shulmanparametrized} (for simplicial sets and topological spaces, respectively).
 There is also a pointed version of this equivalence given (after localizing) in \cite[Theorem 4.14]{hscomod}.